Hi everybody! Thanks for tuning in to The Daily Bone. I'm your ever watchful doggie host Chester L. W. Spaniel.

 We also saw an inchworm.
 We're not sure if it's one that might be a pest in the garden, so we just let it go about it's business.
 It was kind of funny to watch.

-And now my amicable associate Joseph (Joey dog) Stephens would like to make an announcement.
+And now my amicable associate Joseph (Joey dog) Spaniel would like to make an announcement.

 The pear tree has had a successful bloom, and I'm glad to say we should be getting a lot of pears this year.
 Pears are delicious!
 I will keep you updated as they grow.
 And as always: